FAQs - All Volunteers

 Can I work with my dental team or will I be individually assigned?

 Dental teams are encouraged to volunteer together.
-If you wish to volunteer with a specific person, please sign up for the same shift and meet on-site to work together.
+If you wish to volunteer with a specific person, BOTH volunteers MUST register for the same shift and meet on-site to work together.

 Dentists and assistants who do not have someone to practice with will be paired with another volunteer on-site.